attiamohmed/Showcase/README.md

 Here's a list of projects included in this repository:

-1. [CovidStatistics](CovidStatistics): Calculates the average number of COVID-19 patients in a specific province based on historical data.
+1. [COVID-19 Patient Statistics and Province Averages](CovidStatistics): Calculates the average number of COVID-19 patients in a specific province based on historical data.

 2. [MyHealthDataTest](MyHealthDataTest): A program to input and validate user health data, compute BMI, and display the results.